hybridsjs/hybrids/docs/router/usage.md

   * `view` - a component definition
   * `params` - an object with parameters to pass to the view
 * **returns**:
-  * an URL instance or an empty string
+  * a URL instance or an empty string

-Use the definition reference to identify the target view, and eventually pass the parameters.
-As the result is an URL instance, the parameters are serialized to the query string - the complex object structures are not supported (use the [store](/store/usage.md) and pass the model identifier).
+Use the definition reference to identify the target view, and optionally pass the parameters.
+As the result is a URL instance, the parameters are serialized to the query string - complex object structures are not supported (use the [store](/store/usage.md) and pass the model identifier instead).

-!> Keep in mind that not connected view results in an empty string and the method does not throw
+!> Keep in mind that an unconnected view results in an empty string, and the method does not throw.

 ### `router.backUrl()`